 Iain Mattaj with Jacques Dubochet

 It’s the one time of year when the EMBL community gets together in one place to celebrate scientific achievements, the Laboratory’s unique spirit, and draw inspiration from friends and colleagues.
 And one of the highlights of Lab Day, which took place on 10 July, is where EMBL celebrates the very special work of alumni through the John Kendrew and Lennart Philipson awards.
-We caught up with this year’s winners to find out more.
+We caught up with this year’s winner of the Lennart Philipson Award to find out more.

 Science, society & serendipity